mit-cml/appinventor-sources/appinventor/docs/markdown/reference/components/userinterface.md

  when using the `WebViewer` to poll a page that may not be sending appropriate cache control headers.

+{:id="WebViewer.ClearCookies" class="method"} <i/> ClearCookies()
+: Clear the webview's cookies.
+This is useful if you want to sign the user out of a website that uses them to store logins.

 {:id="WebViewer.ClearLocations" class="method"} <i/> ClearLocations()
 : Clear Stored Location permissions.
 When the geolocation API is used in the `WebViewer`, the end user is prompted on a per URL basis for whether